Private Business Loans

 Collateral: Optional, Depends on the Type of Loan

-Borrower Profile & Documentation
+Borrower Profile and Documentation

 Before applying with a private money lender, get your documents and pitch ready.
 Private lenders move quickly, but they still expect clarity, transparency, and proof that you can repay.

-Use this checklist to prepare:
+Here's a checklist to help you prepare:

 Private vs. Bank/SBA Loans: Pros and Cons

-Private Business LoansBank/SBA Loans
+Private vs. Bank/SBA Loans

-Approval SpeedFast: get funds in 24–72 hoursSlower: 1–6+ weeks
+Approval speedFast: get funds in 24–72 hoursSlower: 1–6+ weeks

 DocumentationFlexible: minimal paperworkStrict: full financial package required